mattrglobal/oidc-client-bound-assertions-spec/spec.md

 ## Overview

 This specification extends the OpenID Connect protocol for the purposes of credential issuance.
+This specification defines a protocol where a Credential Issuer (OP) may provide a Credential (set of claims) to a Holder (acting as an RP) of which that Holder (acting as an OP) controls and may present onward to Verifiers (RPs).

-1. The Holder acting as an OpenID Client sends a Credential Request to the Credential Provider that is acting as an OpenID Provider (OP).
+1. The Holder (acting as an RP) sends a Credential Request to the CI (acting as an OP).
-2. The Credential Provider authenticates the End-User and obtains authorization.
+2. The CI authenticates the End-User and obtains authorization.
-3. The Credential Provider responds with a Credential.
+3. The CI responds with a Credential.

 These steps are illustrated in the following diagram: